AdobeDocs/experience-manager-65.en/help/forms/using/adaptive-form-fragments.md

   >[!NOTE]
   >
   > * If you use none-based form fragments multiple times in an Adaptive form, data syncing between the fields of fragments occurs.
-You can use a single form fragment (based on core components)  multiple times in a form.
-It supports both none-based and schema-based form fragments without data syncing issues.
+The data syncing issue does not occur in core component-based form fragments, where you can use a fragment either schema-based or none-based multiple times in a form.

 ## Auto mapping of fragments for data binding {#auto-mapping-of-fragments-for-data-binding}

 When you create an adaptive form fragment using an XFA form template or XSD complex type and drag-drop the fragment to an adaptive form, the XFA fragment or the XSD complex type is automatically replaced by the corresponding adaptive form fragment whose fragment model root is mapped to the XFA fragment or XSD complex Type.